UBCForestryBioinformatics/UBCForestryBioinformatics.github.io/_pages/topic_3/topic_3.md

 Store your checksums with your data, where ever you host it.

-Navigate to the location of the data and check that the downloaded data actually match those that were sent by the
+Navigate to the location of the data and check that the downloaded data actually match those that were sent by the sequencing centre...

 ```
 cd Tutorial_3_data
 shasum -c SalmonData_checksums.sha